I am an Australian conductor, composer and music educator.

 I am sought after as a performance adjudicator, have worked with many

-organisations, festivals and eisteddfods over 30 years, have examined final
+organisations, festivals and eisteddfods over 30 years and have examined final

-year music students in three Australian states and was appointed to the
+year music students in three Australian states.
+I was appointed to the

-International Jury of the 2016 World Choir Games in Sochi, Russia.
+International Jury of the 2016 World Choir Games in Sochi, Russia and 2017 European Choral Grand Prix in Latvia.
 There I presented workshops on Australian music and conducted choral masterclasses.
 I am a member of the faculty of the Summa Cum Laude International Youth Music

 I have won many major